-Diarrhea 1 Varies, often Varies Yes, above Younger Students Parent note (Gastrointestinal associated with according to normal • Exclude children in 5th grade or younger, Illness, cause not poor toileting the causative absentee with diarrhea until symptoms are resolved identified or cause habits, food agent rate for at least 24 hours, or medical evaluation has not yet been and drink, indicates that inclusion is acceptable. determined) contaminated fomites, Older Students and Staff environmental • Exclusion for diarrhea in 6th through 12th N/A exposures grade students or for school staff is not including mandatory unless the person with animals and diarrhea is determined to be contributing recreational to the spread of illness in the school water; may be setting. bacterial, parasitic or See also "COVID-19 exclusion" section for viral. additional considerations.
+Diarrhea 3 Varies, often Varies Report when Younger Students Parent note

+(Gastrointestinal associated with according to above normal Exclude children in 5th grade or younger,

+Illness, cause not poor toileting the absentee rate with diarrhea until symptoms are resolved

+identified or cause habits, food and causative for at least 24 hours, or medical evaluation

+has not yet been drink, agent indicates that inclusion is acceptable.

+determined) contaminated

+fomites, Older Students and Staff

+environmental Exclusion for diarrhea in 6th through 12th N/A

+exposures grade students or for school staff is not

+including mandatory unless the person with

+animals and diarrhea is determined to be contributing

+recreational to the spread of illness in the school

+water; may be setting.

+bacterial,

+parasitic, or Special Circumstances for Diarrhea

+viral Exclude students of any age and staff with

+uncontrolled diarrhea or stools that contain

+blood or mucus, unless symptoms are

+associated with a non-infectious condition

+(e.g., IBS or Crohn's Disease).
+Return is

+permitted when symptoms are resolved, or

+medical evaluation indicates that inclusion is

+acceptable.

+For diapered children or students of any

+age who require assistance with personal

+hygiene, exclude for 2 or more diarrheal

+episodes in a school or program day if the

+frequency or nature of the diarrheal episodes

+challenges the ability of the caregiver(s) to

+maintain sanitary techniques and/or

+conditions (diaper spillage or accidents in

+toilet trained children).

+See also "COVID-19 exclusion" section for

+additional considerations

-1 Diarrhea is defined as 3 or more loose or watery stools in a 24-hour period that are not associated with changes in diet.
+$^{^{3}}$ Diarrhea is defined as 3 or more loose or watery stools in a 24-hour period that are not associated with changes in diet.